taikhoanvirtual/taikhoanvirtual.github.io/flash-card-english/README.md

    - Session results are displayed with statistics
    - Progress is saved to IndexedDB and displayed in the history section

+5. **Word Family Exercises** (exercise.html):
+   - Users practice with word families (related words)
+   - For each word, users see:
+     - The main word and its Vietnamese meaning
+     - Family words to translate from English to Vietnamese
+     - Dictionary information for each family word (shown after correct answer)
+     - Audio pronunciation options for each family word
+   - Practice sentences using the word family in context
+   - Progress tracking during the exercise session

 ## 🌐 Technical Implementation

 - **No Backend Required**: Pure client-side application
 - **No Frameworks**: Built with vanilla HTML, CSS, and JavaScript
 - **Modular Design**: Separation of concerns with multiple HTML pages
 - **IndexedDB**: Client-side database for data persistence between pages
-- **CORS Handling**: Uses a proxy to fetch data from Oxford Dictionary
+- **CORS Handling**: Uses a proxy (allorigins.win) to fetch data from Oxford Dictionary
 - **Fallback Mechanism**: Provides mock data when API calls fail
+- **Unicode Normalization**: Uses `normalize('NFC')` to handle Vietnamese text comparison correctly
+- **CSS Modularity**: Refactored CSS into multiple files for better maintainability
+- **Dictionary Integration**: Real-time dictionary data fetching and caching
+- **Audio Playback**: HTML5 Audio API for pronunciation playback
 - **Audio Integration**: Plays pronunciation audio from Oxford Dictionary

 ## 📱 Responsive Design